La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **do djica le nu mi dansu**
 > _You want me to dance._

-In Lojban, it's not allowed to say, e.g.:
+In Lojban, it is not allowed to say, for example:

 > **mi djica le plise**
 > _I want the apple._

-because you want to do something with the apple or you want some event happening with the apple, e.g.:
+because you want to do something with the apple or you want some event happening with the apple, such as:

 > **mi djica le nu mi citka le plise**
 > _I want to eat the apple._